-To date around 100 cases have been recorded.
+To date approximately 100 cases have been reported worldwide.

 The disease is caused by mutations of the DYM gene (18q21.1).
 The large majority of mutations identified in the gene predict a loss of function of its product.
-DYM is expressed in the majority of tissue and codes for dymeclin, a protein which interacts with membranes of the Golgi apparatus, but its role within the cell is still unknown.
+DYM is expressed in the majority of tissue and codes for dymeclin, a protein which interacts with membranes of the Golgi apparatus, and has a role in the regulation of Golgi homeostasis and membrane trafficking

 Diagnosis is based on radiological evidence revealing platyspondyly with double vertebral humps, epiphyseal and metaphyseal dysplasia and scalloped iliac crests.

-Differential diagnoses include Smith-McCort syndrome (SMC; see this term), which presents with the same clinical and radiological features as DMC but without intellectual deficiency, and Morquio disease (or mucopolysaccharidosis type 4, MPS IV; see this term), which is clinically similar but has specific radiological and enzymatic signs.
+Differential diagnoses include Smith-McCort syndrome, which presents with the same clinical and radiological features as DMC but without intellectual deficiency, and mucopolysaccharidosis type 4 which is clinically similar but has specific radiological and enzymatic signs.

 Management and treatment